barebox/barebox/Documentation/boards/imx.rst

   barebox$ hab -p -s SRK_1_2_3_4_fuse.bin

-Afterwards, images signed with a different key will trigger errors at barebox startup, but system will still be able to boot to shell.
+Afterwards, images signed with a different key will trigger errors at barebox startup, but the system will still be able to boot to shell.

 To have the BootROM refuse booting differently signed images, the ``SRK_LOCK`` fuse needs to be burnt::